-SOS Children's Villages is an independent, non-governmental, social development organisation that provides family-based care for children in India since 1964.
-It advocates the concerns, rights and needs of children.
-More than 6000 children and young people live in 33 SOS Children's Villages and 27 SOS Youth Facilities in the country.
+SOS Children's Villages of India is an independent, non-governmental, social development organisation that provides family-based care for parentless or abandoned children in India.
+The organization is over 50 years old in India and it advocates the concerns, rights and needs of children in need of care and protection.

-Finally, through advocacy, SOS Children’s Villages aims to improve the overall framework conditions for children whose parents cannot take care of them, or who are at risk of losing the care of their families.
+Finally, through advocacy, we aim to improve the overall framework conditions for children who have been rendered orphaned or who are at risk of losing parental care.
+We work in the spirit of the United Nations Convention on the Rights of the Child and we promote these rights through our flagship programmes.
 Successful advocacy, based on our experience as a practitioner, brings about changes in policies and practices that weaken children’s rights leads to sustainable changes to improve the situation for children and families everywhere.

 50 Years, 22 states, 32 SOS Children’s Villages and over 25, 000 beneficiaries.
 That’s where we stand today.
 Proud in our pursuit and commitment of providing quality care and a sense of identity to a once abandoned or parentless child, we take responsibility of each and every life thriving in an SOS family.

 SOS Children’s Villages of India is a part of the worldwide non-governmental social development organisation, SOS Children’s Villages International, active in the field of child care in 133 countries around the world.